What are the symptoms of vitamin B12, iron and folate deficiency, and can they be linked?

 Iron is a vital mineral needed every second of the day, as it transports oxygen around the body.

-When you are low in iron, you may notice symptoms of general fatigue and weakness.
+Nutrient deficiencies with iron, may have symptoms of general fatigue and weakness.
 Headaches, pale skin, shortness of breath and dizziness can also occur.
 Several other symptoms can include: cold hands and feet, tongue swelling or soreness, brittle nails and a tingling or crawling sensation in the legs.
 Some individuals experience cravings to eat ice, dirt or clay.

 Iron deficiency is common and can affect anyone.
 Individuals at higher risk include: menstruating, pregnant and lactating women; teenage girls; athletes; infants and toddlers.
 Those on diets that are low in iron, such as veganism and vegetarianism, are also at higher risk.
 Periods of rapid growth, pregnancy, breastfeeding and high intensity exercise all increase the body’s iron requirements.
 Blood donation and chronic disorders that involve bleeding, such as peptic ulcers, can deplete iron.
 Conditions that damage the digestive system, for example coeliac disease, also greatly reduce iron absorption.

-We need Vitamin B12 to make red blood cells, and it plays a key role in our brain and nervous system function.
+Another one of the nutrient deficiencies is Vitamin B12.
+We need it to make red blood cells, and it plays a key role in our brain and nervous system function.

 Vitamin B12 deficiency often presents with fatigue and weakness.
 Deficiency can also cause constipation, loss of appetite, and weight loss.
 Other deficiency signs can also include balance disturbances, confusion, poor memory, depression, mouth or tongue soreness and numbness and tingling in the hands and feet.